Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

-We now define resilience and non-resilience as follows: \begin{definition} Let $\wtilde{\cV}$ be the initial uninfected vertex sequence and $\cV$ the vertex sequence with ex-post infections.
-As before denote by $G(n, \wtilde{\cV})$ and $G(n, \cV)$ the corresponding random graphs and note that they both have exactly the same skeleton distribution and differ only in terms of their threshold values.
+We now define resilience and non-resilience as follows: \begin{definition} Let $\wtilde{\cV}$ be the initial sequence of uninfected vertices and $\cV$ the sequence of vertices with imposed infections.
+Denote by $G(n, \wtilde{\cV})$ and $G(n, \cV)$ the corresponding random graphs that have the same distribution and differ in thresholds.